 It’s important that aisles are not too narrow and cramped and offer plenty of space to manoeuvre.
 Also, avoid creating dead-ends and always allow customers to be able to easily navigate back to the main aisle.

-Instead, when designing your store, make sure to create proper organization, so that shoppers loop back around the department as needed.
+Instead, when you design your retail store, make sure to create proper organisation, so that shoppers loop back around the department as needed.
 Incorporate for-category display racks at the end of aisles

 2. Colours, Textures & Patterns